E3SM-Project/polaris/docs/developers_guide/framework/model.md

 ```

 Here, we get default options for "forward" steps, then for the resolution of
-the test case from namelist files, then update the viscosity `nu`, which is
+the task from namelist files, then update the viscosity `nu`, which is
 an option passed in when creating this step.

 :::{note}